andantissimo/moodle-tool_notifyselfregistrations/README.md

-# Notification of self registration
+# Notification of self registrations

 A notification email will be sent to selected users when a new user created by self registration.